 Staying on top of regulatory requirements, in all areas of finance and accounting, is a constant test on departments’ skills and knowledge.
 Ensuring compliance across existing regulations that impact your organisation, regardless of territories is a challenge.
 For multinational companies, working across multiple jurisdictions, this magnifies the problem, and current events are making the job even harder.

-Over 50 countries, around the globe, have published changes to their tax and accounting regulations over the last couple of weeks.
+Over 125 countries, around the globe, have published changes to their tax and accounting regulations since March.
 This is, of course, hugely disruptive and comes at a time when companies and governments are working to find a way through the challenges posed by the global COVID-19 pandemic.
 While jurisdictions often work together to determine harmony or at least compatibility within their tax and accounting regimes, this cannot always be guaranteed.
 Different countries are now relaxing filing deadlines and introducing payment deferments or reductions for taxes.
 Each country and treasury will have its own goals for policy introductions and there will be different political and economic drivers to consider.
 The situation is complex and fluid with many inconsistencies.

 While you can’t change the outside influences on your tax and finance department, you can improve things internally to help your organisation become more agile.
 Consider how you manage the transition from one regulatory change to another across jurisdictions and look at how you can control adherence to policies in a hands-off way.
 You should also look at how your team communicates and shares information in the new normal we are all adapting to.
 If you already have some kind of centralised control over tax and finance processes then you may already be making progress in these key areas.

 There’s no doubt that technology has a huge role to play across the modern tax and finance function.
 Not only does it make you more agile as a team, but importantly as a business too.
 As many companies are already discovering cloud technology, in particular, can help you to stay on top of ever-changing regulatory requirements and remain compliant.